 10 point CV checklist for maximum success

-There is lots of advice out there about how to write a CV and there will always be a certain element of personal preference involved when managers are reviewing your CV.
-There are 10 simple things you must do with your CV though to make sure you give yourself the best chance of success;
+There is lots of advice out there about how to write a CV and there will always be a certain element of personal preference involved when managers and recruiters are reviewing a CV.
+There are though, 10 simple things you must do with your CV to make sure you give yourself the best chance of success:

 - Include your contact details.
-If you don’t want to use your full address, at least include a post code
+You don’t need to use your full address, but do include the town, county and post code

 - Use the same font, font size and bullet point style throughout your CV.
 Consistency is key